 Drink like a Viking in the Westside Warehouse District of Eugene.
 Braggot is a traditional brew of hops and honey first used by Vikings.
 Viking Braggot Company is bringing inspired new techniques to this beverage of the ancients.
 Sip on a refreshing pint on the patio and play a game of bean-bag toss.Viking Braggot by Daniel McTavish

 Oakshire Brewing is located in the heart of the Whiteaker neighborhood - a unique community full of art and counter-culture history.
 Join the locals for a pint on the open patio.
 The outdoor space is dog and kid-friendly so the whole family can enjoy a stroll down to this welcoming pub.
 Food trucks commonly roll-up beside the outdoor picnic tables.
-Oakshire gives 1% of the profits from sales of their flagship Watershed IPA to protecting the pure McKenzie River which makes the beers in Eugene so special.Oakshire Brewing patio by Melanie Griffin
+Oakshire gives one percent of the profits from sales of their flagship Watershed IPA to protecting the pure McKenzie River which makes the beers in Eugene so special.Oakshire Brewing patio by Melanie Griffin

 Hop Valley Brewing Company

 Soak up the sun in the sprawling outdoor space complete with hop vines and bike parking galore in Eugene's Whiteaker neighborhood.
-The Mango & Stash IPA is a great summer weather sipper that pairs well with the Hop Valley house nachos.Hop Valley Brewing Company by Eugene, Cascades & Coast
+The Mango & Stash IPA is a great all weather sipper that pairs well with the Hop Valley house nachos.Hop Valley Brewing Company by Eugene, Cascades & Coast

 Ninkasi Brewing Company